A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Introduction

-Recent work in~\cite{hunter2014computing} provides a strong worst-case theoretical result which is, however, only applicable to Symmetric Diagonally Dominant (SDD) matrices.
-The algorithm is randomized and guarantees that, with high probability, $ \abs{ \alogdet{\matA} - \logdet{\matA} } \leq \varepsilon \cdot n, $ for a user specified error parameter $\varepsilon > 0$.
-This approach also uses the Martin expansion~\cite{Mar92} as well as ideas from preconditioning systems of linear equations with Laplacian matrices~\cite{spielman2004nearly}.
-The algorithm of~\cite{hunter2014computing} runs in time $O\left( \nnz(\matA) \varepsilon^{-2} \log^3\left(n\right) \log^2\left( n \kappa(\matA)/\varepsilon \right) \right).$ Comparing to our approach, we note that the above running time depends \textit{logarithmically} on the condition number of the input matrix $\matA$, whereas our algorithm has a linear dependency on the condition number.
+instead of $\varepsilon$ to guarantee that the final error of our approximation will be bounded by $\varepsilon' n$.
+Then, we can observe that the running time of~\cite{hunter2014computing} depends \textit{logarithmically} on the condition number of the input matrix $\matA$, whereas our algorithm has a linear dependency on the condition number.
 Notice, however, that our method is applicable to any SPD matrix while the method in~\cite{hunter2014computing} is applicable only to SDD matrices; given current state-of-the-art on Laplacian preconditioners it looks hard to extend the approach of~\cite{hunter2014computing} to general SPD matrices.

+Independently and in parallel with our work,~\cite{icml2015_hana15} presented an algorithm using Stochastic Chebyshev Expansions for the log-determinant problem.
+The algorithm is very similar in spirit to our approach, using the Chebyshev instead of the Taylor expansion and achieves relative-error guarantees for a special class of SPD matrices, namely matrices whose eigenvalues all lie in the interval $(\theta_1,1-\theta_1)$ for some $0<\theta_1<1/2$.
+As we already discussed, our algorithm also achieves a relative error bound under such an assumption; the only difference is that the running time of~\cite{icml2015_hana15} is proportional to $\sqrt{\frac{1}{\theta_1}}\log\frac{1}{\theta_1}$, whereas the running time of our approach (see eqn.~(\ref{eqn:rtrel})) is proportional to $\frac{1}{\theta_1}$.
+This slightly improved running time might be due to the use of the Stochastic Chebyshev Expansions.
+However, importantly, our algorithm works for \textit{any} SPD matrix, with arbitrary eigenvalues.
+Not surprisingly, the added generality comes with a loss in accuracy and the relative error bound becomes an additive error bound.